-The Champlain Valley to the East had been settled by a strong-minded mix of Quaker Pioneers and New England Yankees who held staunchly Abolitionist views, and tolerated black neighbors.
+The Champlain Valley to the east had been settled by a strong-minded mix of Quaker Pioneers and New England Yankees who held staunchly Abolitionist views, and tolerated black neighbors.
 Solomon Northup, of "Twelve Years a Slave" fame, was born a free person in Minerva, a part of Essex County, in 1808.
 Settlers carried these convictions into the forests and mountains of the High Peaks and Lake Country, providing fertile ground for the roots of the area's Underground Railroad.

-Gerrit Smith was an early land-owner in the Town of North Elba (which encompasses parts of both Saranac Lake and Lake Placid) who gave away 120,000 acres of farmland to approximately three thousand African Americans who lived in New York State.
-This experiment, known as Timbuctoo, was a short-term failure, as was a similar social experiment in Franklin County, Blacksville, by Willis Augustus Hodges in Loon Lake.
+Gerrit Smith was an early land owner in the Town of North Elba (which encompasses parts of both Saranac Lake and Lake Placid) who gave away 120,000 acres of farmland to approximately three thousand African Americans who lived in New York State.
+This experiment, known as Timbuctoo, was a short-term failure, as was a similar social experiment in Franklin County, Blacksville, started by Willis Augustus Hodges in Loon Lake.
 The settlers were primarily former urban dwellers with little experience in any farming, much less in the harsh conditions and daunting terrain of their 40-60 acre lots.

 It also brought nation-wide attention from like-minded others.
 Frederick Douglass helped recruit farmers on his famous lecture tours.
-John Brown, known for the Raid on Harper's Ferry, had his own farm in North Elba.
+John Brown, known for the raid on Harper's Ferry, had his own farm in North Elba.
 While his attempts to fan a nation-wide armed uprising were famously thwarted by his arrest and execution in 1859, this incident is considered to be one of the factors which led to the Civil War.

 According to a historical account from 1918, the freedom-loving settlers of the area operated two main Underground Railroad routes; the more widely used being the one which ran to St. Albans, Vermont, and the other, even more secretive, went up to Malone and the Canadian border.
 The established group of black farmers in the area helped conceal the occasional fugitive from injustice.
-While most of the Underground Railroad's passengers went on to Canada, some families lingered.
+While most of the Underground Railroad's passengers went on to Canada, some families lingered in the Adirondacks.
 In the nearby farming community of Bloomingdale, the Alexander Hazard family made their home and left a "Hazzard" tombstone in the Pine Ridge Cemetery.

 John Thomas was born into slavery in Maryland and was an Underground Railroad passenger.
 He took Mr. Smith's Timbuctoo offer of 40 acres in Franklin Falls in 1846.
 The story is told that when slave catchers showed up in town, local white men stated that not only was Thomas armed and willing to fight to the death, he would have the backing of many in town who were on his side.
 The slave catchers went away.